KletskovG/kletskovg/README.md

  <img src="https://raw.githubusercontent.com/KletskovG/kletskovg/main/assets/Hi.gif" width="40" height="40">

  Hi there, my name is Kletskov Gleb.
 I am working as Frontend Software engineer in [@mailru](https://github.com/mailru).
-Recenlty i was woking in [@rambler](https://github.com/rambler-digital-solutions) as TypeScript developer (inner source library for advertisement) and Ingosstrakh (one of the biggest insurance company in CIS) as a Fullstack developer (Angular and Node.js).
+Recenlty i have worked in [@rambler](https://github.com/rambler-digital-solutions) as a TypeScript developer (inner source library for advertisement) and Ingosstrakh (one of the biggest insurance company in CIS) as a Fullstack developer (Angular and Node.js).

 I am passionate with all stuff which is connected to Software engineering and Web Development in particular.

 My hobbies are:
   - 🕺 To come off at concerts
-  - 🥂 Chill with my friends
+  - 🥂 To Chill with my friends
   - 👨‍💻 Obviously, write pet projects

 ### Where to find me